Endangered sea turtle nest discovered at Galveston Island State Park for the primary time in a decade – Houston Public Media

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-This was the primary nest found at Galveston Island State Park since 2012, in line with Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Middle for Sea Turtle Analysis.
+This was the primary nest found at Galveston Island State Park since 2012, based on Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Analysis.

-Once the nest was found, it was delivered to an incubation facility at Padre Island National Seashore, Marshall stated.
+As soon as the nest was discovered, it was dropped at an incubation facility at Padre Island National Seashore, Marshall stated.

-“Every egg matters,” Marshall stated.
-"A lot of nesting habitat for the Kemp's Ridley has been lost to storms, excessive tide and predation, which is why it is important to transport these nests to an environment the place they have the best chance for survival into adulthood."
+“Each egg matters,” Marshall stated.
+"Numerous nesting habitat for the Kemp's Ridley has been misplaced to storms, high tide and predation, which is why you will need to transport these nests to an setting where they have the best chance for survival into maturity."

-Marshall stated the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anybody who finds a nest to remain not less than 60 toes away and to call the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall mentioned the typical nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anybody who finds a nest to remain at least 60 feet away and to name the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org